-Α. Background1 A-1.
+Α. Back ground .
+1 A-1.
 A-2.
 What rights do parents of students with disabilities have?
-What rights do students with disabilities have to ensure their representation in the ESE process?
 A-3.
-What responsibility does the school district have to ensure that students are represented in the ESE process? В. Defin itions and Explanations 2 B-1.
+What responsibility does the school district have to ensure that students are represented in the ESE process? В. Definitions and Explanations B-1.
 B-2.
 B-3.
 B-4.
 B-5.
 How does Florida law define "parent"?
 How does the Code of Federal Regulations define "parent"?
 What is a surrogate parent?
 Does the right to have a surrogate parent apply to students who are gifted?
-Which "parent" takes precedence for educational purposes when a student has "parents" in more than one category of the definition provided in the federal regulations?
-2 2 2 C. Surro ogate Parent Qualifications 3 C-1.
+Which "parent" takes precedence for educational purposes when a student has "parents" in more than one category of the definition provided in the federal regulations? .2 .2 .2 C. Surrogate Parent Qualifications C-1.
 C-2.
 C-3.
 C-4.
 What are the minimum qualifications of a surrogate parent?
 What constitutes a conflict of interest?
 Can an individual appointed as a guardian ad litem serve as a surrogate parent?
-Are there any exceptions to the eligibility requirements for surrogate parents?
-3 3 D. Surro ogate Parent Responsibilities and Rights 4 D-1.
+Are there any exceptions to the eligibility requirements for surrogate parents? .3 .3 D. Surrogate Parent Responsibilities and Rights4 D-1.
 D-2.
 D-3.
 D-4.
-What are the duties of a surrogate parent?
-Which duties are not part of a surrogate parent's responsibilities?
-What is the extent of liability of a surrogate parent?
-What are the rights of a surrogate parent in the exceptional student education process?
-4 5 D-5.
+What are the duties of a surrogate parent? .
+4 .
+5 D-5.
 D-6.
-What is the surrogate parent's right of access to educational records?
-Can a surrogate parent sign for field trip permission, release of records, and photographic release for a student whom the surrogate parent represents?
-5 Е. Circu Imstances Requiring the Appointment of a Surrogate Parent 5 E-1.
+What is the surrogate parent's right of access to educational records? .5 E. Circu umstances Requiring the Appointment of a Surrogate Parent .
+5 E-1.
 E-2.
 E-3.
-Must school districts and contracted agencies have in place methods for determining whether a child is in need of a surrogate parent?
-6 E-4.
+What procedures are used to determine the need for a surrogate parent?
+Must school districts and contracted agencies have in place methods for determining whether a child is in need of a surrogate parent? .6 E-4.
 Do students with disabilities who live with grandparents or other relatives need surrogate parents?
 6 E-5.
 E-6.
-Do students with disabilities who live with foster parents need surrogate parents?
-Do students with disabilities who live in group homes, therapeutic foster homes, and residential facilities other than foster homes need surrogate parents?
-7 d E-7.
+Do students with disabilities who live with foster parents need surrogate parents?.
+Do students with disabilities who live in group homes, therapeutic foster homes, ar residential facilities other than foster homes need surrogate parents? .7 าd E-7.
 Does a student with a disability need a surrogate parent after turning 18 years of age?
-8